mcrco/obsidian/Linear Algebra/Vector Space.md

 8. $(c + d)\vec{u} = c\vec{u} + d\vec{u}$ (2nd distribution)
 9. $c(d\vec{u}) = (cd)\vec{u}$ (association of scalar multiplication)
 10. $\exists 1 \in V : 1(\vec{u}) = \vec{u}$ (1 is multiplicative identity)

+# Subspace

+For a subset of a vector space to be a subspace, it only needs the following properties 1, 4, 6.